AdobeDocs/commerce-admin.en/help/catalog/product-video.md

 1. Click outside the field and wait for feedback on the API key or video.

-   If everything checks out, Youtube provides base information of the video
+   If everything checks out, YouTube provides base information of the video

 1. Enter the **[!UICONTROL Title]** and **[!UICONTROL Description]** of the video.